Press enter to see results or esc to cancel.

 8 Things to Consider Before the Corporate Insurance Renewal Period

-The corporate insurance renewal process, however, can be time-consuming, so it’s important to start your research early to ensure there is ample time before the renewal deadline to determine if any changes to your policies are required.
+The process, however, can be time-consuming, so it’s important to start your research early to ensure there is ample time before the deadline to determine if any changes to your policies are required.

-The needs of each business will, of course, vary according to their size, industry, location, and operations.
-Here’s a general list of the 6 things to consider before the corporate insurance and employee benefits renewal period:
+While each business’s needs will vary, depending on their size, industry, location, and operations, here’s a general list of the eight things to consider before the corporate insurance and employee benefits renewal period:

 1. Does the Provider Offer Flexible Benefits and Levels?

-This can be for a number of different reasons, such as cost containment, changing employee demographics (e.g. growing number of millennials), new office locations, etc.
+Common reasons include cost containment, changing employee demographics (e.g., growing number of millennials), new office locations, etc.

 2. Is Your Current Health Insurance Plan Offering Good Value?